MeetRajput00/dev-blogs-central/README.md

 # Dev Blogs Central

-Dev Blogs Central is a reactjs project built for educational purposes.
-It uses firebase as backend and redux-toolkit as a state handler.
+Dev Blogs Central is a social media platform for developers to share updates on their projects.
+It allows developers to showcase their project status, enabling their followers to keep track of their work and progress.

 ## Setup and Installation